asim/emque/README.md

 ## Architecture

-- MQ servers are standalone servers with in-memory queues and a HTTP API
+- MQ servers are standalone servers with in-memory queues and provide a HTTP API
 - MQ clients cluster MQ servers by publish/subscribing to all servers
 - MQ proxies use the go client to cluster MQ servers and provide a unified HTTP API